The Dos and Don’ts of Marketing E-Newsletters

 - Accept an invitation.

-Do usE E-mail Marketing Software, such as MailChimp
+Do usE E-mail Marketing Software (marketing automation)

-You will be able to see what articles work, and which ones don’t.
+- See what articles work, and which ones don’t.
 You will also be able to see who has read your newsletter.

-You may wish to create segments based on how your customers have reacted to your newsletters.
+- Create segments based on how your customers have reacted to your newsletters.

 IS THIS INFORMATION USEFUL?